paularmstrong/swig/docs/getting-started.md

 #### tags _optional_

 Use this to set any custom tags and/or override any of the built-in tags.
 For more information on writing your own tags, see the [custom tags guide](custom-tags.md).

+#### tzOffset _optional_

+Sets a default timezone offset, in minutes from GMT.
+Setting this will make the [date filter](filters.md#date) automatically convert dates parsed through the date filter to the appropriate timezone offset.

 Parsing a Template <a name="parsing" href="#parsing">#</a>
 ------------------